Skip to Main Content

 About

-John Culhane is Distinguished Professor of Law and Co-Director of the Family Health Law & Policy Institute at Widener University Delaware Law School, and a contributing writer for both Slate and Politico.
+John Culhane is Associate Dean for Faculty Development, Professor of Law, and Co-Director of the Family Health Law & Policy Institute at Widener University Delaware Law School, and a contributing writer for both Slate and Politico.

 He is the author of More than Marriage: Forming Families After Marriage Equality (Cal Press 2023), and co-author of “Same-Sex Legal Kit for Dummies.”
 He is also the editor and a contributor to “Reconsidering Law and Policy Debates: A Public Health Perspective,” and the author of some three dozen law review articles on a wide range of topics, including: the rights of LGBT couples; compensation of victims of mass disasters; the public health implications of such disparate issues as sports-related concussions, bullying, same-sex marriages, and vaccine compensation policy; and a wide range of tort law issues (including informed consent, product liability, and educational malpractice).